elinfelikman/SEE3/README.md

 # Joomla Docker Automation Project

 ## 1. Project Members
-* Elay Barlev, Shani, Elin
+* Elay Barlev, Shani Sarig, Elin Felikman

 ## 2. Project Goal
 This project's goal was to deploy a complete Joomla website environment using Docker containers for the application and a MySQL database.
 The entire lifecycle of the environment—setup, backup, restore, and cleanup—is automated via Bash shell scripts.